Sega’s VR Agent Now In Production

 arcadehero February 21, 2022 2

-If this is the first time you’ve heard about the game, let me provide some background.
-It was developed by 3MindWave, a developer out of China who previously created ATV Slam for Sega.
-Also as you can see above, it comes with two player stations, and operators can link two units together for 4-person play.
+As you can see above, it comes with two player stations, and operators can link two twin units together for 4-person play.
+There have also been single units that have popped up, although these don’t appear to be available for now.
 The game itself is a first-person shooter, where the player uses a unique hybrid light-gun/VR headset.
 This was designed to work without an attendant, with the gun lowering into position after a credit has been inserted.
 Here’s an earlier build of the game as seen at IAAPA 2021:

 In the email sent out today, it also revealed a couple of other details.
 1st, it has a family-friendly mode that changes the enemies to robots instead of people (in the biz, they used to call this Red Label and Yellow Label modes, referring to the arcade rating system on violence).
 It mildly surprised me to see blood splatter in a modern arcade game, since that sort of thing is uncommon these days.
-They also said in the email that it uses 50″ displays for those watching to see what is going on.
+They also said in the email that it uses vertical 50″ displays for those watching to see what is going on.
 Here’s an image from the email showing the game on the production line:

 I had seen a price for this a couple of months back where it was around $35k, but that might have changed, and there are always variances between distributors.
 Still, for VR arcade games, that’s pretty competitive given where other games cost right now.
 As for where you’ll find it, that’s always hard to say but it is a piece made for FECs that can afford such things, so we’ll have to see if the likes of Dave & Busters and Round1USA add this to their selections.